 Ample research is available to inform and guide policymakers, educators, and advocates who want to advance community schools.
 A comprehensive review of more than 140 studies demonstrates that well-implemented community schools help meet the educational needs of low-performing students in high-poverty schools and lead to improvement in student and school outcomes.
 Strong research supports the efficacy of integrated student supports, expanded and enriched learning time and opportunities, and family and community engagement as intervention and improvement strategies.
 Promising evidence supports the positive impact of the type of collaborative leadership and practices found in effective community schools.
 Together, the evidence demonstrates that community schools can help mitigate out-of-school barriers and reduce gaps in both opportunity and achievement.

 Well-designed studies also suggest that schools providing integrated student supports and other community school services promote positive outcomes for everyone by contributing to collective social and economic benefits.
-This includes an excellent return in social value on investments for these schools up to $15 for every dollar invested.2
+This includes an excellent return in social value on investments for these schools of up to $15 for every dollar invested.2

 What Makes Community Schools Effective?